How to use resources: Finding books

 Finding books in the Library

-Floor 3: The Law Library (includes books and journals of shelfmark K); journals with shelfmarks A-Z.
+Floor 3: The Law Library (includes books and journals of shelf number K); journals with shelf number A-Z.

-Ground floor: Help desks: Library Welcome Desk, Library Help Desk, Computer Centre Service Desk.
+Ground floor: Help desks: Library Welcome Desk, Library Help Desk, IT Help Desk (in the foyer).

 Reserving a book

 As soon as a copy becomes available we will email you to let you know that it is available for collection.
-Titles will be kept for seven days and are availabe for collection from the shelves opposite the Help Desk.
+Titles will be kept for seven days and are availabe for collection from the Help Desk.

 Alternatively, let us know your mobile number and we can text when your reservation is available.
 For more information on borrowing books, see our borrowing webpage.